lpapailiou/fac/README.md

 ##### Validation tab
 This is the 'annoying' tab, as it will open as soon as something went wrong.
 It will show a short error message and reveal further details about the problem.
-If the problem is ambiguous, the stack trace is shown additionally.
+The stack trace is printed additionally.
 With this tab, the toy code can be debugged if needed.

 ![validation](https://raw.githubusercontent.com/lpapailiou/fac/master/src/main/resources/img/jlang_validation.png)